Akashkunwar/Dscourses/Guvi/Project/Chennai House Price Prediction/README.md

 ## The Concept

-Hwew i try different classic algorithms in a dataset to experiment and see how each one behaves.
+Here I try different classic algorithms in a dataset to experiment and see how each one behaves.

 It's an attempt to answer some questions: